 Substitution may be made only with the approval of the art advisor and the dean.
 Students must submit a portfolio of at least eight pieces during their final quarter for evaluation.
 This portfolio will be evaluated by the art faculty.
 Final approval and recommendation to award the CFA rests with the art faculty.

-See the following PDF file for the complete requirements, a reccommended sequence of courses, and a course planning worksheet.
+See printer friendly PDF file at top of this page for the complete requirements, a recommended sequence of courses, and a course planning worksheet.